-Patient And Surgeon Variables Associated With A Diagnosis Of Shoulder Periprosthetic Joint Infection
+Patient and Surgeon Variables Associated With a Diagnosis of Shoulder Periprosthetic Joint Infection

 Document Type : RESEARCH PAPER